Summer Lawn Care

 Step 5 - Wait Before Mowing a New Lawn

-Step 6 - Leave Grass Clippings on Your Lawn
+Step 6 - Leave Grass Clippings Where They Lie

 Step 7 - Keep Your Mower Blade Sharp

-Step 8 - Heed These Helpful Lawn Care Reminders
+Step 8 - Check Out These Lawn Care Reminders

 Want to be on the cutting edge of mowing your lawn properly?
+(Yeah, we went there.)
 Follow these simple rules to get it right.

-Set your mower at the highest preferred setting for your grass type and only cut the top 1/3 of the grass blades at any one time, even if this means you have to mow again after several days.
-This is because longer grass blades can grow and support more roots and develop a deeper root system that is better able to find water and nutrients in the soil.
-Cutting too aggressively, also called “scalping the lawn,” forces grass plants to focus their energy on regrowing their blades, not deepening their roots.
-Scalping the lawn also makes your lawn more prone to weeds.
+Set your mower at the highest preferred setting for your grass type and only cut the top 1/3 of the grass blades at any one time.
+True, this might mean you have to mow again after several days, but hear us out—it's worth it.
+Longer grass blades can grow and support more roots and develop a deeper root system that is better able to find water and nutrients in the soil.
+Scalping the lawn forces grass plants to focus their energy on regrowing their blades, not deepening their roots, plus it makes it more likely that weeds can muscle in.
 Taller grass blades shade the soil and keep it cooler, helping prevent weed seeds from sprouting.
-Plus, there are lifestyle benefits: Taller grass is softer to walk on and helps cushion falls better than short grass.
+Plus, let's be honest: Taller grass is way softer to walk on and helps cushion touch-football tackles better than short grass.

-It’s worth noting, however, that while most grass types respond best to having the mower set to the one of the highest settings, Zoysiagrass and Centipedegrass prefer a middle mower setting, while Bermudagrass and creeping bentgrass thrive a one of the lowest mower settings.
+Of course, there's an exception here to prove the rule: While most grass types respond best to having the mower set to the one of the highest settings, zoysia grass and centipedegrass prefer a middle mower setting, and even pickier bermuda grass and creeping bentgrass thrive on the lowest mower settings.

+A big slice of pie isn't the only thing that should come after dinner.
 The best time of day to mow a lawn is in the early evening.
-Mowing at the peak of day, when temperatures are highest, stresses both the lawn and the mower.
-If you wait until the early evening, the lawn is usually dry (unless it has rained during the day), the sun is not as intense, and the lawn will have ample time to recover before the next afternoon’s heat arrives.
+Mowing at the peak of day, when temperatures are highest, stresses both the lawn and, of course, you.
+If you wait until the early evening, the lawn is usually dry (unless it has rained during the day, of course), the sun is less intense, and the lawn will have plenty of time to recover before the next afternoon’s heat arrives.
 Even if it hasn’t rained, lawns are usually wet in the morning because of moisture from dew or fog.
-If it does rain, wait for your lawn to dry before mowing, as cutting wet grass can result in an uneven trim.
+If it does rain, go ahead and procrastinate for a bit.
+Cutting wet grass can result in an uneven trim, so you've gotta wait until it's dry.
 Wet clippings can also clog your mower and cause it to dump clumps of grass on your lawn; if they aren’t raked up, they can smother the growing grass and result in brown spots.
+Nice, right?
+(Not.)

+Repetition is boring, right?
+So mix things up a bit.
 Each time you mow, do it in a different direction.
-If you always cut your lawn using the same pattern, your grass learns which direction it’s being cut from and begins to lean in the direction you mow.
-By varying the mowing pattern, you help avoid forming ruts in the lawn.
-Plus, grass will stand up nice and tall since it will be mowed from all different directions.
+If you always cut your lawn using the same pattern, not only will you end up sending your brain straight to snoozeville, but your grass will start to lean in the direction you mow and you may even end up with ruts in the lawn.
+Need another reason to vary your mowing pattern?
+Grass will stand up nice and tall since it will be mowed from all different directions.

+You wouldn't take out the garbage just because it's a Tuesday, right?
+You wait until it's full.
+Treat mowing the same way.
 Mow as often as needed for your grass type, growing conditions, growth pattern, and season.
-Sticking to a schedule, like every Saturday, doesn’t allow your lawn to be mowed when it actually needs it.
-When grass is actively growing in the spring, for example, it needs to be mowed more frequently (perhaps as much as twice a week), but when growth slows during the heat of summer or at the end of the growing season, your lawn may only need to be mowed once every week or two.
-Of course, as long as the grass isn't too tall or the mower blade isn't set too low, your lawn can be mowed as many times as you want — the lawn just doesn't need it.
+If you tie yourself to some arbitrary schedule, you won't be mowing when your lawn actually needs it.
+When grass is actively growing in the spring, for example, you'll need to mow more frequently (maybe even as twice a week), but when growth slows during the heat of summer or at the end of the growing season, your lawn may only need to be mowed once every week or two (score!).
+Of course, if you're just not into having extra free time, you can go ahead and mow whenever you want, as long as the grass isn't too short and the mower blade isn't set too low.
+The lawn just doesn't need it.

-After spreading grass seed, it’s best to wait for your new grass to get off to a great start before mowing.
+Calm those itchy mower fingers, pal.
+After spreading grass seed, you've gotta wait for your new grass to get off to a great start before mowing.
 New grass seedlings can be cut for the first time when they've reached mowing height, which varies by grass type.
-No matter what type of grass you have, do not cut more than the top ⅓ of the grass blades.
-A dramatic cutting can shock and stress new grass plants, slowing down the growth of your new lawn.
+No matter what type of grass you have, though, curb that enthusiasm and limit yourself to cutting just the top ⅓ of the grass blades (or less).
+A dramatic cutting can shock and stress new grass plants, slowing down the growth of your new lawn—total opposite of what you're going for.

 Here’s how tall your grass should be before you mow for the first time: